met-office-ocean/obsoper/doc/source/basic.rst

 ...                             observed_depths=argo_depths)
 >>> result = operator.interpolate(temperature_analysis)

+By default, the operator assumes the grid is regular lon/lat.
-To interpolate from a tripolar grid, care must be taken to first identify if the grid has a halo.
+To interpolate from a tripolar grid the layout keyword must be altered.
+Care must also be taken to identify if the grid has a halo.
+At present, the search algorithm needs to know if a halo exists.

 >>> operator = obsoper.Operator(grid_lons,
 ...                             grid_lats,